Tree Photography: What To Know & How To Nail It (2024)

 Include people, animals, or objects in the foreground

 If you’re looking to add a little something extra to your tree photos, consider the use of a model or other foreground objects to accompany the scene.
 This could be your trusty pet, loving spouse, hired model, or playing child…among an endless sea of options, of course!
-You could even bring some props along with you, such as a vintage bicycle, or a China tea set up ready for a picnic, or even some little fairy figurines, a la the Cottingley Fairies fame.

-Embrace the unpredictable
+Always embrace the unpredictable

 For all the planning, it is sometimes the unexpected moments that give your photograph its magic.
-Perhaps it’s an unusual bird flying overhead, or a pair of lovers walking past hand-in-hand, or a family of ducks waddling past, or the arc of a rainbow making its appearance after a thunderous rainstorm.
-Always be willing to accommodate that you cannot predict or foretell, and let those unexpected moments work to your advantage.
+Perhaps it’s an unusual bird flying overhead, a pair of lovers walking past hand-in-hand, a family of ducks waddling past, or the arc of a rainbow making its appearance after a thunderous rainstorm.

 Find unique photoshoot locations on Peerspace